IshadP/World/content/Wow.md

-Let's try to do this right this time as I don'w ant it to become a big issue n
+Let's try to do this right this time as I don'w ant it to become a big issue now!